-The Blitz mountain bike race in Bend, Oregon, is composed of the 40 best pro men and women mountain bikers in the nation making it one of the most fun and challenging races of the year.
-This is not your traditional race as it has three competitions within the route including a sprint between two boulders, fastest clocked speed on pavement, and a big air ramp where riders try to impress the judges by launching themselves from rock to ramp.
+The Blitz mountain bike race in Bend, Oregon, is composed of the 40 best pro men and women mountain bikers in the nation.
+This makes it one of the most fun and challenging races of the year.
+This is not your traditional race as it has three competitions within the route.
+This is including a sprint between two boulders, fastest clocked speed on pavement, and a big air ramp where riders try to impress the judges by launching themselves from rock to ramp.
 To finish it all off, there is the mandatory beer chug at the finish!

-The road trip to the event started in my home state of California, and there was a stop in Seattle to watch my Argentinian soccer team play against Bolivia.
+The road trip to the event started in my home state of California.
+There was a stop in Seattle to watch my Argentinian soccer team play against Bolivia.
 After my countrymen came through with a victory, we finally made our way to Bend, Oregon for the coolest race of the year!
-On Thursday afternoon by 4:30pm we were shuttled to the top of the mountain to get ready to warm up our legs and see who would endure this three-stage race.
+On Thursday afternoon by 4:30pm we were shuttled to the top of the mountain.
+This so we could get ready to warm up our legs and see who would endure this three-stage race.
 The first hour was a straight down single-track section with the occasional drops, switchbacks, and punchy hills.

 Big Air and Beer Chugging